 Executive Director, Office of Community Relations

-Franklin University, one of the leading educators of working adults in central Ohio, celebrated its 159th Commencement on Sunday, Sept.
-9. Along with honoring the graduates, Franklin recognized Christopher Long and Roger Kisiel from its faculty as recipients of the distinguished Robert L. Bailey Teaching Award.
+Franklin University, one of the leading educators of working adults in central Ohio, celebrated its 168th Commencement on Friday, September 10.
+Along with honoring the graduates, Franklin recognized Linda Roesch and Dr. Bora Pajo, from its faculty as recipients of the distinguished Robert L. Bailey Teaching Award.

-Congratulations to this trimester’s recipients: Christopher Long, undergraduate faculty and Roger Kisiel, graduate faculty.
+Congratulations to this trimester’s recipients: Linda Roesch, undergraduate faculty and Dr. Bora Pajo, graduate faculty.